roderickwoodman/boardgameinator/README.md

 3. **Upvote Attributes.** Click the "Vote Attributes" button to upvote an attribute across all games.
 4. **Upvote Games.** Click its thumbnail or the "Vote Titles" button to upvote the game itself.

-Within the user preferences panel, the user can choose to sort and/or filter the list of added games by these title and attribute vote counts.
-The vote counts will appear overlayed on top of the game box art thumbnail.

 ### Why is it so awesome?

 The likability of any board game is so subjective and multifactorial, in the same way that a novel is.
-But the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), forces you to focus on one game at a time because it is organized like an encyclopedia.
+But the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), is not great as a recommendation engine because it is organized like an encyclopedia.

-**Boardgameinator**, however, is a user-driven comparison tool that displays information side-by-side, allowing users to either promote or eliminate games.
-It feels like driving a light e-commerce shopping experience as you converge on what is most in agreement with your preferences.
+**Boardgameinator**, however, is a user-driven comparison tool similar to an e-commerce shopping experience.
+It displays information side-by-side, allowing you to converge on the right game for you based on your preferences.

 ### What is it doing under the hood?